charlieroberts/Control---SuperCollider-Integration/README.md

 Example code:

+	Server.local.boot;

-	~a = CNTRL.new("127.0.0.1", 8080); 	// ip address nad port of iOS/Android device
+	// initialize class object by passing ip + port of iOS / Android device
+	// this will automatically create a blank interface on the device CNTRL.init("127.0.0.1", 8080);

-	~b = ~a.slider;						// creates a slider on the device filling the screen ~c = ~a.button;						// splits the first slider in half and fills the other half with a button
+	a = CNTRL.slider;		// create a slider filling the device screen a.value.postln;			// move slider on device and then execute this line to print its new value

+	b = CNTRL.button;		// create new button and split device screen between it and the previous slider b.value = 1;			// button on device screen toggled on b.value = 0;			// button on device screen toggled off

+	// define a callback for the next button.
+The callback will be passed the widget when called
+	// so that you can query and use its new value. c = CNTRL.button( (\callback:{ arg widget; widget.value.postln; } ) );

+	// pass optional parameters for widget as dictionary.
+See Control website for details on
+	// parameters that can be used.
+	d = CNTRL.button( (label:"TEST", page:1, color:"#f00") );

 Community
 ---------